 Steps to Configure DDoS Policy for a Service

-- Go to the WEBSITES > DDoS Prevention > DDoS Policy section.
+- Go to the BOT MITIGATION > Application DDoS Mitigation > DDoS Policy section.

-- Identify the Service to which you want to enable DDoS policy.
+- Identify the service to which you want to enable the DDoS policy.

 - Specify values for the given parameters and click Save.